juliecherner/juliecherner/README.md

 - 👋 Hi, I’m Julie Cherner
-- 🌱 I’m a Full Stack Engineer | Javascript and Typescript
+- 🌱 I’m a Full Stack Engineer | Javascript | Typescript
 - 💟 Doing front with React and Angular
-- 🤩 Inspired with back with Node (Express and Nest)
+- 🤩 Inspired with back with Node (Express/Nest)
 - 🗃 Organized with MongoDB, PostgreSQL, AWS Reshift, Redis
 - 🏆 Use Docker, Kubernetes, AWS, Azure
 - 🖊 Enjoying writing on <a href="https://dev.to/juliecherner">dev.to</a>